mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 80 - Nested Try Catch/readme.md

     }
 }

-// Nested Try catchs
+// Nested Try catches
-// Exception cases are
-// more important than happy path
+// Exception cases are more important than the happy path
-// We use exceptions as control flow
+// You use exceptions as control flow
 ```

 ## Right